johnnyw66/CPU/README.md

 **SAP1 Enhanced.**

-The Enhanced Version (on the sap1en branch)- is now Turing Complete.
-It supports Write to Memory, Conditional Jumps.
+The enhanced version (on the **sap1en** branch)- is now Turing Complete (15th August 2021) It supports Write to memory and conditional jumps.
-For what it's worth - I have also added in a Load Immediate Instruction 'LDI', which is a two byte instruction.
+For what it's worth - I have also added in a load immediate instruction 'LDI', which is a two byte instruction.
 The second byte - is the 8-bit value to which the A reg takes.

             .ORG 0

             LDI 0x01
             STA E
-     LDI 0xC1     ; Load 201 into the A Register
+            LDI 0xC9  ; loop 201 times - printing the decremented A Reg
      LOOP:
+            SUB E
             OUT
-     SUB E
             JPNZ LOOP
             HLT

+            .ORG F
+            .DB 0

-(byte code: 60 01 3E 60 C1 E0 2E 55 F0)
+(byte code: 60 01 3E 60 C9 2E E0 55 F0)

 You can checkout the sap1en branch with -